 The period of time for which browsers cache your files can be set to 1 hour, 3 hours, 12 hours, 1 day, 7 days, 30 days or 1 year.
 This is a global setting, for all files in your Sirv account, specified in your Default profile.

 1. Go to your Default profile.

-2. Click Edit in the top right.
+2. Click 'Delivery settings' in the top left.